zefrenchwan/nodz/README.md

 * graph features: connected component, graph diameter, etc
 * neo4j import and export
 * observability: observer over nodes to detect changes (node creation, deletion, or links changes.
 Even, for some nodes, changes of states)
+* gexf import and export (again, not planning a full support for gexf)

 And, still digging, but a must-have:
 * graph data visualization